wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a name="Immutable"></a>

 "Immutable" means once instantiated, it doesn't change.
-In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (kept alive as long as possible).
+In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (courageously kept alive as long as possible).
 When I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script.

 Additionally...